Find definitions about the charges and terminology on your bill. Click the letter the term starts with, or browse the entire glossary.

 In Season/Out-of-Season Rates

 Irrigation customers pay in-season and out-of-season rates instead of summer and non-summer rates.
-The season begins June 1 and ends Sept.
-30.
+The irrigation season will begin with the customer’s meter reading for the May billing period and end with the customer’s meter reading for the September billing period.

 A unit of measure of the amount of electricity needed to operate given equipment.
 One kilowatt is equal to 1,000 watts.